 5. Create Artificial habitat (nest boxes) for beneficial biota

-Native Bees: Many species are beneficial to gardeners and should be encouraged.
-Native bees such as mason bees are great pollinators and can be encouraged with nest boxes.
+Native Bees: Mason bees and other native bees are great pollinators for your garden.
+They can be encouraged with nest boxes.

 Bats: A little brown bat eats hundreds of moths, beetles and other flying insects daily.
 They are great for pest control and research shows mosquitoes form up to 1% of their diet.
 Bats are an important part of the urban ecosystem.